 - The VAT that needs to be paid is less than 6 euros.

-- Ireland’s VAT (value added tax) is 23% duty depends on specific goods, electronic goods usually do not have duty, clothing and other textiles duty is around 10% to 20%.
+- Ireland’s VAT (value added tax) is 23% duty depending on specific goods; electronic goods usually do not have Duty, and clothing and other textiles duty is around 10% to 20%.

 Documents play the most crucial role in international shipping.
-You can not receive your goods if you fail to show all the proper Documentation.
-Here are the main documents you have to show to the Italian customs department:
+You can only receive your goods if you show all the proper Documentation.
+Here are the primary documents you have to offer to the Italian customs department:

 - Airway Bill/Bill of Lading